nicolasmuller/away3dlite-core-fp10/README.md

 Stage3D (new)
 -----
 Now with new Flash 11 Stage3DRenderer (WIP).

+The goal is to have a rudimentary (but simple and fast) Stage3D renderer for simple 3D scenes.

 **TODO:**
  - fix leaks!